Fiona-600/Project-2020/README.md

 1. The GITHUB repository will contain:

+        • A png file called _*iris variants.png*_ which contains images of the variants of iris identified in the study i.e. Iris setosa, Iris virginica and Iris versicolor.
+        •	A text file called _*‘irisdataset.txt’*_ containing a download the data set.
-        •	A ‘LICENCE’ file containing a copy of the MIT Licence
+        •	A _*‘LICENSE’*_ file containing a copy of the MIT Licence
-        •	A ‘README.md’ file (see below)
+        •	A -*‘README.md’*_ file (see below)
-        •	A text file called ‘irisdataset.txt’ containing a download the data set
-        •	A python program file called analysis.py which:
+        •	A python program file called *_analysis.py*_ which:

                   a.
 Outputs a summary of each variable to a single text ﬁle
                   b.
 Saves a histogram of each variable to png. ﬁles